Distinguished categories and the Zilber-Pink conjecture: Acknowledgements

 \section{Acknowledgements}

-We thank Chris Daw for providing us with the crucial part of the proof of Lemma \ref{lem:milneshih} and David Masser for pointing out his paper \cite{Masser99} to us.
+We thank Chris Daw for providing us with the crucial part of the proof of Lemma \ref{lem:milneshih}, David Masser for pointing out his paper \cite{Masser99} to us, and Martin Orr for pointing out the paper \cite{RohlfsSchwermer} to us.
 We thank Cassani, Ziyang Gao, Philipp Habegger, Lars K\"uhne, Ben Moonen, Martin Orr, Jonathan Pila, Harry Schmidt, Christian Urech, and Immanuel van Santen for relevant and helpful discussions and correspondence.
+We thank the anonymous referees for their comments, which helped to improve the exposition of this article.
+The first-named author received support from the PRIN 2022 project 2022HPSNCR: Semiabelian varieties, Galois representations and related Diophantine problems and from the GNSAGA-INDAM group.
 The second-named author was supported during his work on this article by the Swiss National Science Foundation as part of the project ``Diophantine Problems, o-Minimality, and Heights", no. 200021\_165525, as well as through the Early Postdoc.Mobility grant no. P2BSP2\_195703.
 He thanks the Mathematical Institute of the University of Oxford and his host there, Jonathan Pila, for hosting him as a visitor for the duration of this grant.